Bicycle performance: Cycling speed records

-Cycling Speed Wobble
+Cycling speed wobble

-Dangerous steering wobble may occur at high speeds, riding with no hands on the handle bars at lower speeds, and when the front forks are weighted with panniers.
+Dangerous steering wobble or shimmy may occur at high speeds, and also lower speeds with frames with high flexibility coupled with inadequate damping.

 Reduction of weight and rotating mass

 There has been major corporate competition to lower the weight of racing bikes in order to be faster uphill and accelerating.
 The UCI sets a limit of 6.8 kg on the minimum weight of bicycles to be used in sanctioned races.

 Advantages of reduced mass

 For cycling on the level at a constant speed, a large weight reduction saves only a negligible amount of power and it is on the contrary beneficial to add mass in the form of aerodynamic improvements.
 But for climbing steeply, any weight reduction can be felt directly.
 E.g., a reduction of 10% of the total system weight (bicycle, rider, and luggage combined) will save nearly 10% power.